2018/19 SPORTS FUNDING – Review & impact

-- Funds will be used to support school clubs and teams to enter competitions that will challenge the children against a higher level of competition and allow for them to compete against a wider range of competitors.
-As a result of this, we anticipate children having to travel to venues further afield.
+- Funds were used to support school clubs and teams to enter competitions that challenged the children against a higher level of competition and allowed for them to compete against a wider range of competitors.
+As a result of this, children travelled to venues further afield.

-- Time will be given to the PE co-ordinator to set up to continue to build up the number of inter and intra school competitions the school host and organise.
-The focus of this will be upon trying to increase the number of children participating in competitive school events past the previous year’s number of 71.46%.
-Money will also be spent on the administering of inter school competitions.
+- Time was given to the PE co-ordinator to build up the number of inter and intra school competitions the school host and organise.
+The focus of this was upon trying to increase the number of children participating in competitive school events past the previous year’s number of 71.46, we were able to do this with 83.01% of children participating in either intra or inter school activities.
+Money was also spent on the administering of inter school competitions.

-- Money will be set aside for our school to buy into West Berkshire school games activities, allowing for the children to compete against children from other schools in a wider range of activities.
+- Money was set aside for our school to buy into West Berkshire school games activities, allowing for the children to compete against children from other schools in a wider range of activities.

-- Money will also be used to buy into affiliations with local sports leagues and local governing bodies.
+- Money was used to buy into affiliations with local sports leagues and local governing bodies.